Ecommerce-COVID-19-Response/offline2on/src/pages/resources/packages.md

 * Choosing a website or store domain
 * Setting up business email accounts
-* Selecting a store design theme
+* Selecting a store design theme and adding a logo
 * Setting up a few products for sale
-* Enabling gift cards
+* Enabling gift cards or setting up a promotion
 * Setting up shipping and sales Tax
 * Selecting and connecting to a payment gateway
 * Placing a test order